Wagner Pina

-Wagner Fabrício Cardoso de Pina (born 3 November 2002) is a professional footballer who plays as a right-back for Süper Lig club Trabzonspor.
+Wagner Fabrício Cardoso de Pina (/pt/; born 3 November 2002) is a professional footballer who plays as a right-back for Süper Lig club Trabzonspor.
 Born in Portugal, he plays for the Cape Verde national team.

 Club career

-In 2021, he started his professional career with CD Gouveia in the Campeonato de Portugal and the following year he moved to Belenenses in Liga 3, joining in July 2022.
-The following season he joined Estoril and predominantly played initially with their U23 side, but made his senior debut in the Taça da Liga in a victory against FC Paços de Ferreira in July 2023.
+In 2021, Pina started his professional career with CD Gouveia in the Campeonato de Portugal and the following year he moved to Belenenses in Liga 3, joining in July 2022.
+The following season he joined Estoril and predominantly played initially with their U23 side, but made his senior debut in the Taça da Liga in a victory against Paços de Ferreira in July 2023.
 He made his debut in the Primeira Liga on 28 October 2023 against Portimonense and began playing regularly at right-back from the team that autumn.
 On 24 November 2023, he renewed his contract until 2027.